dbandstra/zigutils/README.md

 Like the FileInStream from std, but also implements `Seekable`.

 ### InflateInStream
-Decompresses data from a source `InStream`.
+Decompresses data from a source `InStream`, using an `Inflater`.
 Implements `InStream`.

+### Inflater
+Wrapper around zlib's inflate routines.
 Requires zlib.

 ### LineReader
 Replacement for `read_line` from std.
 The line is written to an `OutStream`.
 If writing fails partway (e.g. OutStream is full), it will still consume and discard the rest of the line.